Baptism by the Holy Spirit

 Jesus told His disciples,

-Helper, that He may be with you forever; 17. that is the Spirit of truth, whom the world cannot receive, because it does not see Him or know Him, but you know Him because He
+that He may be with you forever; 17. that is the Spirit of truth, whom the world cannot receive, because it does not see Him or know Him, but you know Him because He abides with

 38. "He who believes in Me, as the Scripture said, 'From his innermost being will flow rivers of living water.'"
 39. But this He spoke of the Spirit, whom those who believed in Him were to receive; for the Spirit was not yet given, because Jesus was not yet glorified.